 Slides for nightclubs, shows and gobo spot projectors

 If you are using regular carousel type projectors (or similar) then all you need to do is load up the magazine with slides.
 If you are using something like an Optikinetics Solar or GoboShow then you will find a specification of ’50mm slide’.
 This is just a regular 35mm slide!
-Please ask you supplier or hirer whether they recommend plastic or glass mounted slides – if you don’t know then choose plastic mounted by default.
-Otherwise, if you are using LED gobo projectors, your will probably be ordering unmounted slides and cutting the film to your own projector specifications.
+You may have a glass mounted slide specified but these haven’t been available for a few years now but plastic mounted slides work just fine.
+Otherwise, if you are using LED gobo projectors, you will probably be ordering unmounted slides and cutting the film to your own projector specifications.

 Preparing digital files for gobo slides